-Liminal: Found object, black cord, steel cable, sandstone rock; The North Sydney Art Prize 2019.
+Liminal: Found object, black cord, steel cable, sandstone rock; The North Sydney Art Prize 2019 (Photos by Brett Studholme).

 The site specific installation corresponds to material features of the Coal Loader chambers as human-made structures.
 A suspended chair serves as a metaphorical invocation of individuals that crossed paths with the site throughout its history; "calling" them into presence whilst acknowledging their absence.
 Other elements of the installation also have a metaphorical significance: Black cords emerge from the chamber walls and reach out to the floating chair, continuing through it and converging at a narrow point, tied to a heavy sandstone block (sourced on site).
 The empty chair is thus "anchored", inviting the mind to wonder about the identity of the people who left (or not) their mark on the architecture of the place.

 Self-Portraiit as a Landscape in White: Fabric, wire, salt, sandstone, concrete, timber, lights.